-After filing by mail, your LLC will be approved in 5-7 business days.
+After filing by mail, your LLC will be approved in 12 business days (plus mail time).
 The state will then mail you an Acknowledgment Letter.
 If you sent two copies of your Articles of Organization, you will receive a stamped and approved Articles of Organization as well.

 Mail filing video instructions: